vaail/formulize/README.md

 ### Getting start

-This plugin help you can make formula.
+This plugin help you can make formulas.

-It's stable version for IE8 higher and any most browsers.
+It's a stable version for IE8 higher and any most browsers.

 [Check demo page](http://www.pigno.se/barn/PIGNOSE-Formula)